Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

 All LUMI compute nodes use the [HPE Cray Slingshot-11][slingshot-11-hpe-page] 200 Gbps network interconnect (NIC).
 The LUMI-C nodes (CPU) are equipped with a single endpoint while the LUMI-G nodes (GPU nodes) have 4 endpoints - one for each AMD MI250x GPU modules.
-Each endpoint provide up to 50 GB/s of bidirectional bandwidth.
-The HPE Cray Slingshot NIC features high performance RDMA and hardware acceleration for MPI and SHMEM based software.
+Each endpoint provides up to 50 GB/s of bidirectional bandwidth.
+The HPE Cray Slingshot NIC features high-performance RDMA and hardware acceleration for MPI and SHMEM based software.

 ## Topology

-LUMI use the dragonfly network topology.
-In this topology, a group of endpoints, for example the compute nodes are connected to a switch.
+LUMI uses the dragonfly network topology.
+In this topology, a group of endpoints, for example the compute nodes, are connected to a switch.
 Multiple switches connected in an all-to-all fashion to create a group.
 This group is sometimes referred to as an electrical group as these switches can be connected by short copper cables.
 The electrical groups are then connected to each other in an all-to-all fashion.
 Optical cables are used for group-to-group communication as distances are much larger.
-The figure below present a graphical representation of a dragonfly topology.
+The figure below presents a graphical representation of a dragonfly topology.

 <figure>